 Saint Nicholas’ Church

 Saint Nicholas’ Church is a magnificent building originally constructed at the same time as the castle.
-Established in 1182 by John de Courcy, it’s thought that this was a site of worship even pre-dating this time.
+Established in 1182 by John de Courcy, it’s thought that this was a worship site even pre-dating this time.
 It is believed to have been attached to St. Mary’s Abbey, also founded by de Courcy for the Premonstratensian Order of monks.

 The Knockagh Monument is a war memorial in County Antrim.
 Located on top of Knockagh Hill, above the village of Greenisland, it offers a panoramic view of the city of Belfast and surroundings.
 It’s the largest war memorial in Northern Ireland.